Redcloudz/MixedMessagesProject/README.md

 ## About this app

-#### The messages that randomly appears every time you run the program is from famous people who inspired a lot of people through their works.
+#### The messages that randomly appear every time you run the program is from famous people who inspired a lot of people through their works.
 You don't need to input anything just run the app and messages will appear